Kita-Sakado Station

 Kita-Sakado Station (北坂戸駅, Kitasakado-eki) is a passenger railway station located in the city of Sakado, Saitama, Japan, operated by the private railway operator Tōbu Railway.

 Lines

 Kita-Sakado Station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo.
 Located between Sakado and Takasaka, it is 42.7 km from the Ikebukuro terminus.

-Express, Semi express, and Local services stop at this station.
+Rapid Express, Express, Semi Express, and Local services stop at this station.
 During the daytime, the station is served by six trains per hour in each direction.

 Station layout

 The station consists of a single island platform serving two tracks.
 The station building is located above the platforms.